-- Note: When you click Restore or Modify and Restore, an alert window might open if the configuration file you are attempting to restore was created by a different type of system-management processor or adapter or was created by the same type of system-management processor or adapter with older firmware (and therefore, less functionality).
-This alert message will include a list of system-management functions that will need to be manually configured after the restoration is complete.
+- Note: When you click Restore or Modify and Restore, an alert window might open if the configuration file you are attempting to restore was created by a different type of service processor or was created by the same type of service processor with older firmware (and therefore, less functionality).
+This alert message will include a list of system-management functions that you will have to configure manually after the restoration is complete.
 Some functions require configurations on more than one window. - 6.
 To proceed with restoring this file to the Remote Supervisor Adapter II, click Restore Configuration.
 A progress indicator appears as the firmware on the Remote Supervisor Adapter II is updated.
 A confirmation window opens to verify whether the update was successful. - 7.
 After receiving a confirmation that the restore process is complete, in the navigation pane, click Restart ASM; then, click Restart. - 8.
 Click OK to confirm that you want to restart your Remote Supervisor Adapter II. - 9.
 Click OK to close the current browser window. - 10.
-To log in to the Remote Supervisor Adapter II again, open your browser and follow your regular login process.
+To log in to the Remote Supervisor Adapter II again, start your browser, and follow your regular login process.